-Blog (40%) At the end of the course, students submit an executable Rmarkdown document or URL to a blog that summarises the results of analysing and modelling a relational dataset of the student's choice.
-I encourage you to begin identifying a relevant dataset/research question early.
+Post(er)s (50%) At the end of the course, students submit an executable Rmarkdown document or URL to a blog that summarises the results of analysing and modelling a relational dataset of the student's choice.
+You are encouraged to begin identifying a relevant dataset/research question early.
 We will provide consultancy sessions to support your projects.